NXT Halloween Havoc (2021): Storylines

 The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on the weekly television program, NXT.

 At the beginning of the September 14 episode of NXT (which was also the first episode of NXT since the brand got revamped to "NXT 2.0"), Bron Breakker made his debut and defeated LA Knight.
 Later on the same night, Tommaso Ciampa captured the vacant NXT Championship by defeating Pete Dunne, Knight and Von Wagner in a fatal four-way match.
 On the October 5 episode of NXT, Breakker challenged Ciampa to a match for the championship at Halloween Havoc, which Ciampa accepted.
 On the October 12 episode, Ciampa took on Joe Gacy under the stipulation that if Gacy won, he would be added to the NXT Championship match.
 Ciampa defeated Gacy, keeping it a singles match.

 On the October 12 episode of NXT, after Indi Hartwell and Persia Pirotta's match, they staked their claims for the NXT Women's Tag Team Championship, after which, Io Shirai and Zoey Stark and Toxic Attraction (Gigi Dolin and Jacy Jayne) showed up and started brawling.
 Later, William Regal decided that at Halloween Havoc, Shirai and Stark would defend their titles against Toxic Attraction and Hartwell and Pirotta in a Spin The Wheel, Make the Deal triple threat tag team match.
 The following week, Shirai defeated Jayne and Pirotta to earn the right to choose the match's stipulation, which was a Scareway to Hell match.

-On the October 19 episode of NXT, after Imperium's tag team match, MSK (Wes Lee and Nash Carter) showed up and gave Imperium a tag team title shot at Halloween Havoc.
+On the October 19 episode of NXT, after Imperium's (Fabian Aichner and Marcel Barthel) tag team match, MSK (Wes Lee and Nash Carter) showed up and gave Imperium a tag team title shot at Halloween Havoc.

 On the September 28 episode of NXT, after Raquel González's successful NXT Women's Championship defense, Toxic Attraction (Mandy Rose, Gigi Dolin, and Jacy Jayne) showed up and attacked González.
 The following week, a Spin the Wheel, Make the Deal match between González and Rose for the NXT Women's Championship was scheduled for Halloween Havoc.